glueops-rip/test-node-app/README.md

 `hello world` node app to test docker / k8s deployment.
 The development environment allows for interactive applicaiton changes.

+After running `docker compose...`, view the app by navigating to `localhost:3000` in your browser.

 ## Requirements

 * `docker`